playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

 This code is _functional_, but this code is getting a bit out of hand, let's move our context menu code into it's own component.
 This way, we're able to do easier refactors, code cleanup, and more.

-For now, let's leave our the code pertaining to

 <!-- tabs:start -->

 ## React